 - 4.13 Business continuity arrangements are regularly reviewed.
 The Covid-19 pandemic allowed for real life testing of plans and of the management systems and processes in place.
 The Business Continuity Management (BCM) group worked well alongside a newly created Task and Finish group which ensured that decisions were actioned in a timely manner. - 4.14 Following on from Covid-19, all departmental business continuity plans have been reviewed and updated to reflect any learning.
 Plans were again tested whist the Service prepared for potential industrial action over the pay dispute.
-Whilst this was settled in February without the need for industrial action, it has provided a further learning opportunity and BCM arrangements will be updated during 2023/24 to reflect lessons learned.
-The 2023/24 Internal Audit Plan contains an audit of BCM arrangements towards the end of the financial year. - 4.15 During 2022/23 internal audit reviewed the Service's cyber security and delivered a judgement of reasonable assurance.
+Whilst this was settled in February without the need for industrial action, it has provided a further learning opportunity and BCP's have been updated to reflect lessons learned.
+During 2023/24 internal audit reviewed the service's BCM arrangements and delivered a judgement of substantial assurance. - 4.15 Information Security (data and physical security) were also reviewed by internal Audit during 2023/24 and delivered a judgement of substantial assurance.